symfony/symfony-docs/cookbook/routing/method_parameters.rst

 when seeing if it matches a route.
 This is introduced in the routing chapter of the book ":doc:`/book/routing`" with examples using GET and POST.
 You can also use other HTTP verbs in this way.
-For example, if you have a blog post entry then you could use the same url pattern to show it, make changes to it and delete it by matching on GET, PUT and DELETE.
+For example, if you have a blog post entry then you could use the same URL pattern to show it, make changes to it and delete it by matching on GET, PUT and DELETE.

 .. configuration-block::